Katherine Jackson: Personal life

-Katherine filed for a divorce from Joe Jackson in March 1973, but chose to cancel the divorce papers.
+Katherine filed for divorce from Joe in March 1973 but later withdrew the petition.
 In August 1974, Cheryl Terrell gave birth to Joe's daughter, Joh'Vonnie Jackson.
-Katherine again filed for divorce in 1982, only to again rescind the papers.
-The couple remained legally married until Joe's death in 2018, with Katherine denying every rumor that the couple was estranged.
-In 1990, Jackson released her autobiography, My Family, The Jacksons, which documented her early years and her relationship with her husband and their children, eight of whom wrote salutes to their mother in the book's foreword.
+Katherine again filed for divorce in 1982, but once more rescinded the papers.
+The couple remained legally married until Joe's death in 2018, and Katherine denied repeated claims that they were estranged.
+In 1990, she published her autobiography, My Family, The Jacksons, which chronicled her early life and her relationship with her husband and children; eight of her children contributed salutes in the book's foreword.

-In 1980, Katherine and her two youngest children, Randy and Janet, confronted a woman who worked for Joe's company whom Katherine had often reportedly accused of cheating with Joe.
-The incident was re-dramatized for the 1992 miniseries The Jacksons: An American Dream.
-In the miniseries, Katherine was shown confronting Joe instead of the woman about the alleged incident.
-During the late 1980s, she began experiencing an estrangement from her daughter La Toya after being managed by husband Jack Gordon.
-In her 1991 memoir La Toya: Growing Up in the Jackson Family, La Toya alleged that her mother was emotionally abusive, charges Jackson denied and blamed La Toya's husband for "brainwashing" her.
-In 1997, La Toya and her mother reconciled after she filed for divorce from Gordon.
+In 1980, Katherine and her two youngest children, Randy and Janet, confronted a woman who worked for Joe's company and whom Katherine had reportedly accused of having an affair with him.
+The incident was dramatized in the 1992 miniseries The Jacksons: An American Dream, where Katherine was depicted confronting Joe rather than the woman.
+During the late 1980s, she became estranged from her daughter La Toya, who was then managed by her husband Jack Gordon.
+In her 1991 memoir La Toya: Growing Up in the Jackson Family, La Toya alleged that her mother was emotionally abusive, accusations Katherine denied, attributing them to Gordon's "brainwashing."
+The two reconciled in 1997 after La Toya filed for divorce from Gordon.

+Jackson has over 25 grandchildren and several great-grandchildren.
+Through her late son Michael Jackson, she is the grandmother of Prince, Paris, and Blanket (Bigi) Jackson, and served as their permanent guardian following his death in 2009.
+Through her son Jermaine Jackson, she is the grandmother of Jermaine Jackson Junior, and great-grandmother of Solton Jackson.
+Her other notable grandchildren, who are active in the entertainment industry, include musicians Taj, Taryll and T.J.
+Jackson, members of the R&B trio 3T, actor Jaafar Jackson, and singer Austin Brown.

 Tributes

 Michael dedicated his 1982 album Thriller to Katherine.
 Janet did the same following the release of her 1989 album Rhythm Nation 1814.
-In 1985, acknowledging the positive impact on her children's successful music careers, national urban magazine Essence honored her as "Mother of the Year".
+In 1985, acknowledging her positive influence on her children's successful music careers, the national urban magazine Essence honored her as "Mother of the Year".

 In a 2010 interview on The Oprah Winfrey Show, she acknowledged that her husband had admitted to having physically disciplined their children.